 Antisense drugs (therapies containing the non-coding strand of messenger RNA, or mRNA, a molecule central to tranlating DNA into protein) have been used over the years to treat such diseases as cancer, amyotropic lateral sclerosis (ALS), diabetes, and those with an inflammatory component like asthma and arthritis.

-How ATL1102 Works
+How ATL1102 works

-History of ATL1102
+History of ATL1102 research

-Next Steps For ATL1102
+Next steps For ATL1102